ga-wdi-lessons/ruby-oop/readme.md

 ## Self (11:40 - 11:45, 5 min)

 `self` is a special variable that contains the current instance of an object (like `this` in Javascript).
 It's how the object refers to it*self*.

+`self` has another context as well: `def self.all` refers to `class User`.
+What does this mean?
+It means that the method `.all` can only be called on the class `User`, much like `.new`, and is therefore a class method.

 ```rb
 class User